Local order parameters for symmetry fractionalization: Aknowledgements

 \section{Aknowledgements}

 J.G.R. acknowledges Andras Molnar for the introduction to Ti$k$Z and for the examples provided.
 The authors acknowledge financial support from MINECO (grant MTM2014- 54240-P), from Comunidad de Madrid (grant QUITEMAD+- CM, ref.
 S2013/ICE-2801), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 648913).
+S.I. acknowledges financial support from Ministerio de Ciencias, Innovaci\'on y Universidades, "Simulaci\'on y computaci\'on cu\'anticas", PGC2018-095862-B-C22.
 This work has been partially supported by ICMAT Severo Ochoa project SEV-2015-0554 (MINECO).